tinayi08/Blackjack/README.md

 # Blackjack

 This is a Java project that allows you to play the game, Blackjack.
+This project utilizes POJOs.
+You will be able to play continuously against the computer, placing bets at each round, until you decide to end the game or until you run out of money.

 ## Installation
 1 - Clone the project